apache/kylin/.github/pull_request_template.md

 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.

+## Github Branch

+As most of the development works are on Kylin 4, we need to switch it as main branch.
+Apache Kylin community changes the branch settings on Github since 2021-08-04 :

+1. The original branch _kylin-on-parquet-v2_ for **Kylin 4.X** (Parquet Storage) has been renamed to branch **main**, and configured as the **default** branch;
+2. The original branch _master_ for **Kylin 3.X** (HBase Storage) has been renamed to branch **kylin3** ;

+Please check [Intro to Kylin 4 architecture](https://kylin.apache.org/blog/2021/07/02/Apache-Kylin4-A-new-storage-and-compute-architecture/) and [INFRA-22166](https://issues.apache.org/jira/browse/INFRA-22166) if you are interested.

 ## Types of changes

 What types of changes does your code introduce to Kylin?